majidv7/nginx-reverse-proxy/README.md

 ```bash
 sudo nginx -s
 ```
-now it's time to test our app! so just type:
+Once you are done with the above steps it's time to test our app! so just type

 ```bash
 node app.js
 ```
 ### hint: make sure nodejs package is already installed on your machine
-now if you run again curl localhost or enter localhost ip in your browser you can see the "hello world" so the test succeeded and the app used the nginx!
+Now if you run again curl localhost or enter localhost ip in your browser you can see the "hello world" so the test succeeded and the app used the nginx!